 I never learned the words I wanted to use in the early stages."

-This image of the travelling businessman affects the vocabulary and scenarios presented in Pimsleur, especially in the early courses.
+This image of the traveling businessman affects the vocabulary and scenarios presented in Pimsleur, especially in the early courses.
 In the early levels you are almost exclusively put in situations where you are talking to strangers in a very polite yet formal way.

 If the language you’re learning has any distinction between formal and informal grammar or words this could be frustrating.

-Take a language like Spanish for example.
+Take Spanish for example.
 Spanish has a formal pronoun for “you” as well as an informal one.
 To give you rough idea of how that works you use the formal “you” in situations that you would say “sir” or “ma’am” in English.
 You can see how learning only the formal usage could be problematic.

 While it’s great to be polite, and you will probably meet strangers in your foreign language, you are likely to find that the informal usage is used just as much if not much more than the formal one.